lunluen/aplex/README.md

 ### Load balancing

-In aplex, each worker is the process or thread on your computer.
+In aplex, each worker running your works is the process or thread on your computer.
 That is, they have the same capability computing.
 *But*, your works might have different workloads.
 Then you need a load balancer.

 Aplex provides some useful load balancers.
 They are `RoundRobin`, `Random`, and `Average`.
 The default is `RoundRobin`.

-Simply set this in contruction keyword argument:
+Simply set what you want in the keyword argument of contruction:

 ```python
 from aplex.load_balancers import Average